We deliver more than 40 events and training courses every year covering a wide variety of topics.

 This training is a stand-alone course and will include presentations, the opportunity for you to ask questions and share your experience.

-We will not have the opportunity to discuss immigration applications under specific routes such as the Student route, refusals of applications under the Student route or administrative reviews.
-You can attend our training course on refusals and administrative reviews on 18 March 2024.
+We will not have the opportunity to discuss immigration applications under specific routes such as the Student route, refusals of applications under the Student route, or administrative reviews.

 Who should attend?

-This course is for UKCISA members who have a good understanding of the Student route, currently advise Student route applicants, and would like to develop their ability to effectively advise them.
+This course is for professionals who have a good understanding of the Student route, currently advise Student route applicants, and would like to develop their ability to effectively advise them.

 Who should attend?